Kenneth Tuffin: Professional career

-New Zealand NBL
+New Zealand

-Taranaki Mountaineers
+Taranaki Mountaineers (2020)

 Tuffin was the 44th overall selection in New Zealand NBL for the 2020 season.
 He was selected by the Taranaki Mountainairs.
 Prior to the draft, Tuffin secured consent from FEU to play in the NBL and joined the league as an amateur player.

-He plans to play professionally after he graduates from FEU and is open to the possibility in playing in the Philippine Basketball Association.
+He planned to play professionally after he graduated from FEU to potentially play in the Philippine Basketball Association.
 However in December 2020, he decided to forego his final year of eligibility to play for FEU after UAAP Season 83's cancellation and decided to turn professional.

-Wellington Saints
+Wellington Saints (2021–2023)

 After suiting up for the Taranaki Mountaineers, Tuffin moved to the Wellington Saints for the 2021 season.
 Tuffin was acquired by Wellington after the team decided to skip the 2020 season.
 He continued on with the Saints in 2022 and 2023.

+Philippines

+Phoenix Fuel Masters (2023–present)

+In 2023, he returned to the Philippines and applied for the PBA season 48 draft, where he was selected sixth overall by the Phoenix Super LPG Fuel Masters.
+On October 2, 2023, he signed a three-year rookie contract with the team.